nightwatchjs/nightwatch-docs/guide/quickstarts/create-and-run-a-nightwatch-test.md

 </code></pre>

-### Record test actions and generate Nightwatch test script automatically
+### Use the Google Chrome DevTools Recorder

 Alternatively, Nightwatch provides tools to help you get started by recording your test actions on screen and generate Nightwatch test scripts automatically.
 See [Create Nightwatch test using Google Chrome DevTools Recorder](/guide/writing-tests/chrome-devtools-recorder.html) for more information.

 <div class="alert alert-info">
-For additional help you can jump on to our [Discord Server](https://discord.gg/9m44kM5u).
+For additional help you can jump on to our [Discord Server](https://discord.gg/SN8Da2X).
 </div>

 [1]:	https://nodejs.org/